Scotty (dinosaur): Size

 Both specimens Sue and Scotty had their weights estimated in the latest study.
 The method used to calculate the mass in the latest study was the same for both of the specimens and the data shows that Scotty is heavier than Sue is.
 The latest study put Scotty's weight at an estimated 8,870 kg (9.7 tons) while Sue is estimated at 8,462 kg (9.3 tons) Sue has had similar results made on its weight in the past such as Scott Hartman's result of 8,400 kg (9.2 tons) obtained through GDI analysis.
 This is also not the first time that Scotty has been estimated to out mass the specimen Sue.
 A study conducted back in 2014 that estimated the weight for some of the large theropod dinosaurs and both Sue and Scotty were included.
 This older study concluded that Sue was around 7,377 kg (8.1 tons) with a weight range of 5,531 kg (6 tons) to 9,224 kg (10 tons) while Scotty was heavier at 8,004 kg (8.8 tons) with a weight range of 6,000 kg (6.6 tons) to 10,007 kg (11 tons).

 While the reported measurements and weight for Scotty are larger than those of Sue, some scientists posit that the two fossils are too close in size to officially declare Scotty the largest.
-Evolutionary expert John Hutchinson of the University of London's Royal Veterinary College has stated that the 5% margin separating SUE and Scotty is too close to rule out any error and that the difference most likely came down to inches and ounces, rather than the reported feet.
+Evolutionary expert John Hutchinson of the University of London's Royal Veterinary College has stated that the 5% margin separating Sue and Scotty is too close to rule out any error and that the difference most likely came down to inches and ounces, rather than the reported feet.
 The method that was used to calculate its size is not exact and remains another point of contention for the fossil's titles.
 This could have resulted in Pearson and his team overestimating Scotty's size.
-The Chicago Field Museum's resident palaeontologist and curator of dinosaurs, Pete Macovicky, has stated that he believes Scotty and SUE are "statistically indistinguishable".
+The Chicago Field Museum's resident palaeontologist and curator of dinosaurs, Pete Macovicky, has stated that he believes Scotty and Sue are "statistically indistinguishable".
 Nonetheless, Scotty has presented scientists with new possibilities for the size and age that T. rex could have grown to.

 Pathology

 Like other T. rex fossils, Scotty shows signs of trichomoniasis, a parasitic infection in the jaw that left visible holes in the bone and was unique to this specific species of dinosaur.
 Additionally, a broken and healed rib on its right side, broken tail vertebra, as well as a hole near the eye socket are possibly the result of another T. rex attack.
 Other abnormalities, such as impacted teeth, suggest that Scotty was not only bitten, but also bit other animals.
+Vessel-like structures found in a rib that show partial Fe-mineralisation indicate that Scotty died within months of suffering the bone fracture.